 Where there is a justifiable basis to do so, your information may also be shared with other organisations such as the police.

-We take our duty to protect your personal information and confidentiality very seriously.
-We are committed to taking all reasonable measures to ensure the confidentiality and security of personal data for which we are responsible, whether computerised or on paper.
+We take our duty to protect your personal information and confidentiality very seriously and we are committed to taking all reasonable measures to ensure the confidentiality and security of personal data for which we are responsible, whether computerised or on paper.

 What we record

-The team of professionals caring for you will keep records about your treatment, and the care and services provided to you, both on paper and electronically.
+The team of professionals caring for you will keep records about your treatment, and the care and services provided to you, both on paper and electronically, including the recording of telephone contacts with the service.
 The amount and variety of information we have about you will be dependent upon which of our services you have used.
 For example, our GP practices will hold much more of your information than our urgent care services.

 Information held may include:

 - Personal details such as name, address, date of birth, ethnicity and religion, NHS number, next of kin and contact details (telephone/email)